* Bijou Poodles are world famous for our CALM, Loving Natures * AND

 because you are not a good Leader.
 You just will not spend the energy needed to teach a puppy.

-Having a lack of a proper pack leader, will sabbatoge all of our efforts.
+Having a lack of a proper pack leader, will sabotage all of our efforts.

 If you have anxiety, or the inability to cope with life, no matter what solid puppy we send you

-it will end up being a basket case, because you have no skills to share with that puppy on how
+because you lack the skills to share with that puppy on how

 to cope with life stressors.
 Your puppy will only be as good as your ability